Gimloader/build/README.md

 ##### Plugin Fields (Optional)
 - `hasSettings`: Set to true if the plugin has a settings menu, so the button can be shown when it is disabled.
+- `gamemodes`: A list of gamemode ids that the plugin will only run in.
+If omitted, the plugin will always run.

 ##### Library Fields
 - `isLibrary`: Set to true if you are building a library.